What is a Fee Waiver (In Forma Pauperis)

 Take these things to the courthouse

-- Your completed "Affidavit for In Forma Pauperis" -- do not sign it yet!
+- Your completed "Affidavit for In Forma Pauperis";

 - The documents (original and copies) for your legal action that you need to file (Petition, Complaint, Motion, Answer, etc.);